 What Is Gluten-Free Pasta?

-Gluten is a group of proteins found primarily in wheat, barley, and rye.
-It acts as a binding agent, giving dough its elasticity and helping it rise.
-For individuals with celiac disease or non-celiac gluten sensitivity, consuming gluten can trigger severe health problems, including digestive issues, inflammation, and nutrient malabsorption.
-For this reason, those affected must eliminate gluten from their diets entirely, leading to a growing demand for gluten-free products, including pasta.
+Gluten is a group of proteins found mostly in wheat, barley, and rye.
+It works like a binding agent, giving dough stretch and helping it rise.
+For people with celiac disease or gluten sensitivity, eating gluten can cause bad health problems, like stomach pain, inflammation, and trouble absorbing nutrients.
+That's why those folks must cut out gluten entirely, making gluten free products like pasta more in demand.

 Types of Gluten-Free Pasta

-- Brown Rice Pasta: Made from whole grain brown rice, this pasta has a mild flavor and is slightly chewy, making it one of the most popular gluten-free choices.
+- Brown Rice Pasta: Made from whole grain brown rice, it's kinda chewy and has a mild taste, making it a top gluten free pick.

-- Chickpea Pasta: High in protein and fiber, chickpea pasta provides a unique taste and is particularly good for those looking to boost their nutrient intake.
+- Chickpea Pasta: Full of protein and fiber, chickpea pasta has a unique taste and give you more nutrients.

-- Legume-Based Pasta: Made from lentils, black beans, or other legumes, this type of pasta is rich in protein and often offers a more robust flavor.
-It tends to be firmer in texture due to its high fiber content.
+- Legume-Based Pasta: Made from lentils, black beans or other beans, this pasta is rich in protein and has a stronger flavor.
+It's usually more firm cause of its high fiber.

 Health Benefits of Gluten-Free Garlic Parmesan Pasta